Mac computers are the very model of simplicity and usability. When you plug one in and try to do something, it just works.

 You may want your Downloads to be accessible through your Documents or Desktop folder.
 Rather than changing the default download location in every single web browser and download client, just create an alias (like a Windows shortcut) to your Downloads folder in these locations.
-Hold the option (alt) and cmd keys while dragging the Downloads folder to another location to create an alias.
+Hold the Option and Command keys while dragging the Downloads folder to another location to create an alias.

 2. Disable Autoloading Applications

-Are you annoyed by an application starting unprompted at computer launch?
-(Skype, I’m looking at you).
+Are you annoyed by an application starting unprompted during launch?
 Open System Preferences and go to the Users & Groups preferences pane.
 Select your account from the left hand side column, and go to Login Items.
-Listed here are all the applications that are set to start when you log in to your computer.
+Listed here are all the applications that are set to start after logging into your computer.

 There are two ways to deal with annoying applications in this list.
-Tick off the checkbox in the first column to start these applications hidden from view.
-This is an option for an often used application you nevertheless don’t want bloating your desktop at launch.
-Alternative, delete an application from this list to keep it from starting unprompted.
+Check the box next to the application to automatically hide it from view.
+This allows the application to launch but won’t be displayed as a window after you log in.
+Alternatively, delete an application from this list to prevent it from starting.

 Are your files not opening in your application of choice by default?
 There are two ways to fix that.
-First, right-click (or CTRL-click) a file of the right file type and select Open With -> Other.
+First, right-click the file and select Open With -> Other.
 A Finder dialog will pop up, allowing you to select an application to open the file with.
 At the bottom of the dialog, tick off the checkbox “always open with” to use the selected application as the default choice for the file type.

-Alternatively, right-click (or CTRL-click) the file and select Get Info, or press the CMD + i keys to launch the info pane shown in the screenshot above.
-Here, too, you can select the application to open this type of file.
-Press the Change All button below to apply the changes to all similar files.
+Alternatively, right-click the file and select Get Info, or press the Command + I to launch the info panel shown in the screenshot above.
+Here, you can select the application to open this type of file.
+Press the Change All button below to apply the change system-wide.

 4. Not Enough Screen Real-Estate

 Not enough room for all your applications?
 Your workflow feeling a bit cramped?
 Mac OS X comes with built-in support for multiple desktops, but it’s a feature that can be a bit hard to find on your own.
-You can view the open spaces in Mission Control, which can be opened by using three fingers to slide upward using the multi-touch interface, or by pressing option (alt) and the upwards arrow on your d-pad.
+You can view the open spaces in Mission Control, which can be opened by using three fingers to slide upward using the multi-touch interface, or by pressing Option and the upwards arrow.